rdmorganiser/rdmo-docs/docs/management/domain.rst

    Screenshot of the domain management interface.

 On the left-hand side is the main display of all the entities and attributes available in this installation of RDMO.
 The attributes and entities show their path and if they are configured to be a collection.
-On the left side of each elements panel, icons indicate ways to interact the element.
+On the right side of each elements panel, icons indicate ways to interact the element.
 The following options are available:

 * **Add** (|add|) a new attribute or entity to an entity.
 * **Update** (|update|) an entity or attribute to change its properties.